Transfer news: Bayern confirm €35m deal for World Cup winner Pavard | Goal.com

 His memorable strike against Argentina in the last 16 was also voted Goal of the Tournament, beating the likes of Cristiano Ronaldo and Lionel Messi.

+Levelling the game up at 2-2 at the time, Pavard smashed a stunning volley past Franco Armani in the Argentina goal.

+Wednesday's announcement means that, after completing the 2018-19 season with Stuttgart, Pavard will join Bayern in the summer.

-Salihamidzic said: "I can confirm that Benjamin Pavard will join us on a five-year deal from 1st July 2019."
+Salihamidzic revealed to reporters: "I can confirm that Benjamin Pavard will join us on a five-year deal from 1st July 2019."

+Bayern are currently on their annual winter training camp in Doha as they prepare for the second half of the Bundesliga campaign.

+Niko Kovac's side trail Dortmund by six points in the table - the first time in eight seasons that they haven't led the way going into the winter break.